How do I make a credit card prepayment over the Internet?

 How can I check my student(s) account balance?

 You can log in to the “Buy Student Meals” section of www.lps.org to check your student’s balance.
 You are also welcome to call your student’s school Cafeteria Manager.
 Many elementary schools send home notices if a student’s account is low or if a student has a negative balance and is borrowing.
-At the secondary level, students are told when their account balance has less than $5.00 or if they have a negative balance.
 You may also have the online web payment system send you e-mail notifications.

 What do I do if I think my child is using their money too quickly?